Carrigogunnell: History

 The castle was not used in Wars of the Three Kingdoms (1640-1651).
 A Captain Wilson took it over and built a stable there after it was prudently sold by its last owner, Donough Brien, to Michael Boyle (afterwards Archbishop of Dublin).
 It then had a castle, bawn, a few thatched huts, and a salmon fishery.

 During the second siege of Limerick of the Williamite War in Ireland, the castle was occupied by a force of 150 men for King James II.
 In August 1691 the Dutch general Godert de Ginckell sent Lieutenant-General Scravemore with a strong party, and four guns, to take the castle.
 The garrison surrendered, and were marched to Clonmel as prisoners of war.
 Shortly after, in September 1691, de Ginckell ordered Carrigogunnell slighted and it was blown up.

+Carrigogunnell massacre

+Leonard Grey, 1st Viscount Grane was implicated in several massacres in Ireland; the most notorious took place at Carrigogunnell Castle in 1536 (then part of Thomond, it would later become part of County Limerick in the Kingdom of Ireland).
+As an active participant in the Tudor conquest of Ireland, he was one of the figures who brought a new element to Irish warfare, where the killing of non-combatants by Crown forces was seen as acceptable by the establishment.

 Legends

 A tradition has been recorded that before the construction of the castle the rock at Carrigogunnel was the abode of a Hag, 'Grana', "Gigantic in size, and frightful in appearance"; according to the legend she would light an enchanted candle every night on the peak, and a person who looked at it that night would be dead before sunrise the next day.

 In one version of the story this curse of the hag was lifted by one Regan (one of Finn's men), with the aid of a magic cap gifted by the magician Luno of Lochlin - the story tells how a large erratic stone in the area, known as the Clough-a-Regaun (or Cloghregan), was thrown by the hag at the escaping hero of the tale, Regan.
 According to the 19th century recorder of the tale, Thomas Crofton Croker, the name Carrigogunnel has its origins in the same story - meaning "rock of the candle".
 Variations of the story attribute the deed to Saint Patrick.